Julianamariela/Julianamariela/README.md

 ### Hi there, I'm Juliana!

-I'm an analyst with over a decade of experience in business process improvement.
+I'm an Analyst with over a decade of experience in Business Process Improvement.
 My  thirst for knowledge has led me to the realm of data analysis, where I've honed my critical thinking skills and become proficient in tools such as Excel, SQL, Python, and Power BI.

 Currently, I proudly serve as a Data Analyst, leveraging my business acumen to uncover powerful insights that enhance the planning process and provide clients with well-informed decision-making guidance.